Pop quiz: if you had to do link-building outreach, which blogs will you target in 2023 and 2024?

 Although I haven’t purchased any of his products yet, because the right time isn’t here yet, I strongly believe in the quality and value he brings to the digital marketing world.

 At Social triggers, Derek likes to share marketing and sales tips – and none of them is without scientific data/statistics to back up his advice.

 He combines psychology and marketing – and stood out in the social and business world.

 Derek doesn’t reference any mediocre or newly designed blogs.
 He trusts authoritative blogs that are managed by reputable bloggers and information product marketers.

 But if you’re determined to get a link from socialtriggers.com, there is an easy way.
 Create an online course (use Derek’s software: zippy courses or Yes Engines).
 Then contact Derek with your case study or tips for increasing online course sales.

-I haven't read a guest post at Social Triggers yet.
-So trying to earn editorial links through guest blogging at his blog will be a futile challenge.
+I haven’t read a guest post at Social Triggers yet.
+So trying to earn editorial links through guest blogging on his blog will be a futile challenge.

 5. Income Diary

 Incomediary.com is a content marketing blog that pulls over 100,000 visitors through a special type of content – top list posts.
-Majority of the content created on this blog, either by Michael Dunlop or his inhouse writers are "top list" articles.
+The majority of the content created on this blog, either by Michael Dunlop or his in-house writers are “top list” articles.

 You can earn contextual links by contributing to the blog.
-Don't try to reinvent the wheel.
-Michael believes so mich in top list content – so any pitch in that light will likely get you a "YES, send it over" response.
+Don’t try to reinvent the wheel.
+Michael believes so much in top-list content – so any pitch in that light will likely get you a “YES, send it over” response.